heliankuang/gitLearning/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Git is a git which is wonderful.
-The end is Good.
-The end is Bad.
-one
-two